Jawsen/Jawsen.github.io/index.md

 # Narcotics and Drug Use in San Francisco

-_A data-driven story exploring drug-related crime patterns in San Francisco._
+_A data-driven story exploring drug and narcotics related crime patterns in San Francisco._

 ---

 ## Introduction

-San Francisco has long struggled with narcotics-related crimes.
+San Francisco has long struggled with drugs and narcotics related crimes.
 In this story, we are going to explore when and where these crimes occur and how trends have shifted over time.
 Our analysis will focuse on the period from 2009 to 2019.

 ---